Learning schedule example

 Review what I learned, assess my progress, and plan the next 3-4 week learning cycle based on gaps I've identified during this cycle.

 This is where theory turns into habit.
-By following your calendar, you're not just preparing for interviews, you're building a sustainable rhythm of learning that will keep sharpening your skills long after this roadmap ends.
+By following your calendar, you are not only prepping for interviews.
+You are building a rhythm of learning that keeps sharpening your skills long after this roadmap ends.